 Tips and Tricks

 - Soak your eggplant.
 If you think eggplant is a little too bitter, here’s what to do: Once it’s cubed you can either liberally salt it and let it sit for an hour then lightly rinse off some of the salt.
 Or let the cubed eggplant sit in a bowl of milk for about half an hour before cooking.
-It also helps it make it extra creamy!
+It also helps to make it extra creamy!

 - Add more veggies.
 I kept this pasta recipe simple with just noodles, sauce, and eggplant, If you want a heartier dish, add more vegetables like carrots, mushrooms, peas, or zucchini to the mix.